WangliLab/lepisorus.github.io/research.md

-## demography and its effect on distribution of deleterious mutations of maize and teosinte
+## demography and its effect on distribution of deleterious mutations

 ## sex dimorphism in _Populus balsamifera_